Valve Corporation: Engines

-Valve has developed at least three game engines that have been used in their games.
+Valve has developed at least three game engines that have been used in its games.
 GoldSrc is based on a modified Quake engine by id Software, and used for the basis of Half-Life.
 Source was internally built from scratch as a replacement for GoldSrc, and was used for most of Valve's games in the early 2000s, including Half-Life 2, Team Fortress 2, and the Portal series.
 Source 2 is a refinement of the Source engine initially released in 2015, and has been used for Dota 2, CounterStrike 2, The Lab, and Half-Life: Alyx.

 Steam

 Valve announced Steam, its digital distribution service, at the 2002 Game Developers Conference.
 It was launched in September 2003 and was first used to deliver patches and other updates to Valve's online games.

 On August 1, 2012, Valve announced revisions to the Steam Subscriber Agreement (SSA) to prohibit class action lawsuits by users against the service provider.
 By July 2014, there were over 3,400 games available on Steam, with over 150 million registered accounts by January 2018.

 Alongside these changes to the SSA, the company also declared publicly the incorporation of Valve S.a.r.l., a subsidiary based in Luxembourg.
 Valve set up a physical office in Kirchberg, Luxembourg.
 According to Valve's project manager Mike Dunkle, the location was chosen for eCommerce capabilities and infrastructure, talent acquisition, tax advantages and central geographic location – most major partners are accessible, 50% within driving distance.

 Valve S.a.r.l. was used to sell games to UK users to avoid paying the full 20% value-added tax (VAT).
 The tax loophole was expected to close on January 1, 2015.
-In December 2015, the French consumer group UFC Que Choisir initiated a lawsuit against Valve for several of their Steam policies that conflict or run afoul of French law.
+In December 2015, the French consumer group UFC Que Choisir initiated a lawsuit against Valve for several of its Steam policies that conflict or run afoul of French law.
 One of the reasons was for using the tax loophole.
 Valve S.a.r.l. ceased business on January 1, 2017, with the main company taking over EU sales again.
 In August 2017, Valve announced that Steam had reached over 67 million monthly and 33 million daily active users on the platform.